hisubram/mobilefoundation/getting-started.md

 * You can instantly access and work with the Mobile Foundation Server.

   This selection creates an {{site.data.keyword.mfserver_long_notm}} with the following settings:
   *	1 GB of memory.
-This size is enough for development, light testing activities, and small scale production workloads.
+This size is enough for development and light testing activities.

   * To access the Mobile Foundation Server by using CLI you need the credentials, which are available when you click **Service credentials** from the left navigation pane of the IBM Cloud console.